FWDF (Flexible Workforce Development Fund)

 What is the Flexible Workforce Development Fund?
 (FWDF)

 The Flexible Workforce Development Fund (FWDF) was launched by the Scottish Government in September 2017 and is funded through contributions to the UK Apprenticeship Levy.
-Now in its fourth year, in 2020/21 the fund will provide £20m of training to employers in Scotland.
+In 2022/23 the fund will provide £10m of training to employers in Scotland.

 The aim of the fund is to provide eligible employers with workforce development training to up-skill and re-skill their existing workforce.
 This training will enable employers to address skills gaps within their workforce and allow them to become more productive and efficient, as well as helping with post-COVID recovery.